mabrobotics/MD80-x-CANdle-Documentation/intro.md

 The CAN bus termination is a single Molex connector with an embedded 120Ohm resistor.
 Termination should be always be attached to the first and last device in a string.
-CAN bus is very robust protocol, and can usually work on low speeds with just one terminator, however if you are expiriencing any problems, we recommend you use a ful terminator setup.
+CAN bus is very robust protocol, and can usually work on low speeds with just one terminator, however if you are experiencing any problems, we recommend you use a full terminator setup.

 ```{hint} Both CANdle and CANdleHAT feature a termination circuit, that can be enabled with a switch.
 ```